migueravila/SimpleFox/README.md

 ### Customization

 -   You can choose between three files `userChrome__NoURLBar`, `userChrome__WithURLBar` and `userChrome__OneLine` .
 Don't forget to delete the rest of the text in the file name and just have `userChrome`!
--   You can check the sections in the `no-compressed` files and make the changes you want!
+-   You can check the sections (all of them are commented) and make the changes you want!
--   You can use the `compressed` files if you want a simpler experience (They also have **variables** so you can change the colors)
+-   You can use the variables at the beggining of the file to change the colors!

 ##### Three Versions